Zerohour-Tech/.github/profile/README.md

 # Midnight Tech and Research Lab

-Dreaming about a digital-first future.
-Playing at the bleeding-edge.
 Building experimental tech.

-And just having fun!
+Dreaming about a digital-first future, playing at the bleeding-edge, and just having fun doing it.